 The big data value chain process begins with data generation.
 NPhone may generate relevant and needed data from the following information’s.

-Information of customers who showed interest in products via social medias.
+Information of customers who showed interest in products via social media.

-Information of customers who have tried login in the website of NPhone.
+Information of customers who have tried login in NPhone website from Indian region.

-Sales record of online and offline stores
+Sales record of online and offline stores.

-Previous online shopping records of smartphones
+Previous online shopping records of smartphones in India.

-Analyze socio-economical characteristics of smartphone buyers in India
+Analyze socio-economical characteristics of smartphone buyers in India.

-Customer feedbacks for smartphone and key customer concerns
+Customer feedbacks for smartphone and key customer concerns in India.

 Analyzing preferences of customers across the globe by using big data analytics available Online.

-Reviews, comments and ratings on online shopping portal
+Reviews, comments and ratings on online shopping portal.

-Current smartphone trends and developments in India
+Current smartphone trends and developments in India and across globe.

-Purchase method and preference of Indian smartphone customer i.e., Offline or Online
+Purchase method and preference of Indian smartphone customer i.e., Offline or Online.

-Attract new customers by providing invite promotional offers and coupon codes to smartphone users in online shopping portals and through social media campaigns.
+Attract new customers by providing promotional offers and coupons through online shopping portals and carryout social media campaigns.

-Increase customer engagement programs through referrals etc
+Increase customer engagement programs through referrals etc.

-Company can host mega events in Metro cities and partner up with TV Channels.
+Company can host mega events in Metro cities and partner up with TV Channels to increase brand reach.

 All the collected data should be reliable and accurate, otherwise it will lead to misleading insights and assumptions.
 Data should be examined and verified before analyze.